tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 - `rdkafka_options` - A optional map of an option to value, where both sides need to be strings.
 - `retry_failed_events` - If set to `false` the source will **not** seek back the consumer offset upon a failed events and thus not retry those when `enable.auto.commit` is set to `false` in `rdkafka_options`. (default `true`)
 - `poll_interval` - Duration in milliseconds to wait until we poll again if no message is in the kafka queue. (default: `100`)

+Set metadata variables are:

+- `$kafka` - Record consisting of two optional keys:
+    - `headers`: A record denoting the [headers](https://kafka.apache.org/20/javadoc/index.html?org/apache/kafka/connect/header/Header.html) for the message (if any).
+    - `key`: The key used for this message in bytes (if any).

 Example: